sillsdev/TheCombine/certmgr/README.md

 #### utils.py

-`utils.py` is a collection of utility functions:
+`utils.py` is a collection of utility functions used by the different certmgr modes.

-- `get_setting` looks up an environment variable and returns its value.
-If the environment variable does not exist, then a default value is returned instead.
-  If the environment variable is not found in the list of defaults, `None` is returned.
-- `update_link` creates/moves a symbolic link.
-- `update_renew_before_expiry` updates the `RENEW_BEFORE_EXPIRY` configuration
-  value for a specified domain.

 ## Installation Requirements